 Working while in a country on a student visa is against the law without securing an employment visa from your host government.
 Therefore, you can combine studying with work.
-For example, in France the law authorises foreign students to work 964 hours, which corresponds to 60% of normal working hours.
+For example, in France, the law authorizes foreign students to work 964 hours, which corresponds to 60 percent of normal working hours.
 However, part-time work will not be sufficient to cover all your expenses and should be considered as a secondary source of income.
 Violating these rules could seriously jeopardize your studies and future employment prospects, as breaking local immigration laws may result in a travel ban.

 How can AXA help?